shanemileham/levelupmylife/_content/personal-development/personal-branding.md

   - Execution: What can you do better than most people?
   - Credibility: What's your track record?
 Why should people trust you can deliver?

 ## Direction
-- Mission (What problem are you trying to solve?)
+- **Mission**
-  - What problems do you want to solve?
+  - What problem do you want to solve?
+- **Goal**
-- Goal: What does success mean to you?
+  What does success mean to you?
 (Quantified)
-- Traits/Values: Who is the person heading this mission?
+- **Traits/Values/Beliefs**
-  - What are your top 3 values that are authentic to you that you want to communicate?
-(Values)
+  - What authentic values do you want to communicate and uphold on your mission?
+  - What beliefs do you have that are crucial to your brand or mission?
-  - What’s a “hell no”?
-What would you hate to be associated with?
-What/who makes you angry or sad?
+  - What beliefs/values do you want to avoid?
+Who/what makes you angry/sad?
-- Expressions/Passions: How are you going to accomplish the mission?

-Habits
-Actions
-Stories
+- **Expressions/Passions**
+  - What are habits or actions that come from your chosen values?
+  - What's the story you want to tell?
+What beliefs do you want to prove right?
+Who is the protagonist?
+What's the lesson?

-## Market
+### Market
 _Decide how your brand will be a business_
 - Audience
   - Describe a die-hard fan